 The ISO is continuing to assess the SWIP North project proposed by LS Power for accessing wind resources in Idaho given the resource portfolios being studied in this year's planning analysis and the base portfolio for the 2023-2024 Transmission Plan.
 The ISO's economic studies also demonstrate other economic benefits contributing to the overall value provided by the project, as set out in Chapter 4.
 Idaho Power has expressed interest in the SWIP North project and the ISO has initiated discussions with Idaho Power about joint participation.
 Idaho Power has expressed an interest in South to North capacity, though potentially not for the full 1,000 MW of capability.
 The ISO notes there may be opportunities for DOE funding for unutilized capacity that the ISO is currently exploring.
-Idaho Power is currently performing a detailed analysis of the SWIP North project in its 2023 IRP which will be filed with its Public Utilities Commission by June.
+Idaho Power is currently performing a detailed analysis of the SWIP North project in its 2023 IRP which will be filed with its Public Utilities Commission by September 30th.
+The filing, originally planned for June, had to be extended due to the nature of analysis being performed.